Shurlow/functions-lesson/README.md

 Paste this line into your terminal to download the lesson:
 `git clone https://github.com/Shurlow/functions-lesson.git`

-####Testing Solutions
-We can use the included tests to check your solutions for each excercise.
-To test a solution navigate to the repo's root directory and run:
+####Code Exercises
+Throughout the lesson there will be excercises to practice applying concepts.
+You can try running your solutions by calling:

+`node excercise#/solution.js` replacing `#` with the excercise number

+When you're ready you can test your solution by calling:

 `node excercise#/test.js`

-replacing `#` with the excercise number you'd like to test. e.g. `node excercise2/test.js`
+(note: these commands assume your terminal is located in the root directory of this repo)

 #Functions
--

 Functions are one of the core pillars of programming.
-The bread and butter of every programmer.
-In javascript they are both a tool and a concept.
+The bread and butter of every developer.
+In javascript functions are both a tool and a concept.
 This lesson will take us through how to define and use functions, how to use parameters and return values, and how to handle variable scope effectively.

 ###Objectives

+* Use the 'function' and 'return' keywords to write and invoke custom functions
-* define and call functions real good
+* Create and call functions that take multiple parameters
-* handle scoped variables in and outside functions to avoid accidental interference.
+* Handle variable scope in and outside functions to avoid accidental interference
-* identify repitition in program and abstract with writing functions.
+* List 2 or 3 advantages of using functions in a real-world application
+* Describe a situation where Function Declaration syntax will not work

+###Key Words

+* `function` - a keyword built into JavaScript that declares what follows is a function declaration or function expression.
+* Create and call functions that take multiple parameters
-* utilize synchronous and asynchronous functions to abstract a task.
+* Handle variable scope in and outside functions to avoid accidental interference
+* List 2 or 3 advantages of using functions in a real-world application
+* Describe a situation where Function Declaration syntax will not work

 A **function** is a block of code that can be used and reused.
-It wraps a sequence of commands, rules, or calculations and gives them a name.
+It wraps a sequence of commands, rules, or calculations and gives you a method for performing the swquence.
 It's kind like an Easy Bake Oven!

 ![easy bake oven](http://www.gannett-cdn.com/-mm-/831250b3be5476246a6f08c61a986ad46d977194/c=0-39-1421-903&r=x329&c=580x326/local/-/media/USATODAY/popcandy/2013/10/02/1380730235000-eb-81.JPG "Easy Bake Oven!")